Christianity in Ireland: Missionaries abroad

 These monasteries served as sanctuaries to many of the continent's great scholars and theologians.
 It was here that the lamp of Latin learning was preserved for the ages.
 During this age, the great illuminated manuscripts of Ireland were produced.
 Arguably the finest example of such works is The Book of Kells, now displayed at Trinity College, Dublin.

 The first significant renewal of learning in the West came with the Carolingian Renaissance of the Early Middle Ages.
 Charlemagne, advised by Peter of Pisa (744-799) and by Alcuin of York (c.
 735 | 804), attracted the scholars of England and Ireland, and by decree in AD 787 established schools in every abbey in his empire.
 These schools, from which the term scholasticism derives, became centres of medieval learning.
 During the early Scholastic period, knowledge of the Greek language had vanished in the west except in Ireland, where it was widely dispersed in the monastic schools.

 Irish scholars had a considerable presence in the Frankish court, where they were renowned for their learning.
 Among them was Johannes Scotus Eriugena (c.
 815- c.
 877), one of the founders of scholasticism.
 Eriugena was the most significant Irish intellectual of the early monastic period, and an outstanding philosopher in terms of originality.
 He had considerable familiarity with the Greek language, and translated many works into Latin, affording access to the Cappadocian Fathers and the Greek theological tradition.

 The Vikings arrive

 During the ninth and tenth centuries, waves of Norse warriors ransacked Ireland.
-The monasteries were favourite Viking targets because of their treasures of silver religious ornaments.
+Vikings targeted monasteries because of their treasures of silver religious ornaments.
+However, they failed to fully conquer the island as they did in other lands in Europe like England, Russia, Scotland, and France because of Ireland's decentralized system of governance.
+With so many kings to bargain or depose, the Vikings could ransack a few cities but could not hold territory.
+By the end of the 10th century, they had fully integrated into Irish life, and many had chosen to convert to Christianity.